Prefer to save or print this information and take it with you? Download the ebook version.

 Amazon Seller Support

-You can also find a lot of information inside the Amazon Seller Forums.
+Another option zou can also find a lot of information inside the Amazon Seller Forums.

-A goal of running a profitable Amazon FBA business may not necessarily be aligned with driving the most top line revenue.
+The main goal of running a profitable Amazon FBA business may not necessarily be aligned with driving the most top line revenue.
 While it can be easy to become enamored with overall sales growth, if you aren’t balancing that with cost management your business can’t succeed over the long term.

 This is where a profit and loss (or P&L) statement comes in.
 It gives you a more complete picture of your entire business on Amazon.
 You can see a sample below: